PJYasuna/LargeQCDetection/Readme.md

 ## How to run the code

-To compile the program, first put all the source files in a directly, and just execute
+To compile the program, first put all the source files in a directory, and just execute

 ```
 make